SwedishSubmarine/dotfiles/README.md

 * `light-blue` (using for waybar)
 * `yellow` (using lots for waybar)
 * `green` (using for waybar)
-* `pink` (using for fastfetch)

-In certain locations, like in `graphical.nix` I use edited versions of my current colorscheme, such as for inactive windows focus ring which are less saturated versions of lavender and mauve.
-I am too lazy to write a library myself to adjust the saturation of hex colors so for now they will remain as they are.
+Some colors are modified additionally for RGBA in certain spots.
 These are mainly for niri at the moment, for focus ring for inactive windows (mainly when niriswitcher is focused) and for dynamic casting stuff.
-There *might* also be one for swaylock but I can't recall.
 Wezterm is also weird because it has built in color schemes so I'll replace the colors I can and then maybe fix it another time.

 ## Scripts
 Most of my scripts are baked into certain configuration files.